 Customized Webinars: What Do You Want to Know

 Webinars are available to help your organization get the most from your Roper Center membership or determine what level of membership is right for your institution.
 See examples of possible webinars below, or ask for a review of those tools and topic areas of greatest interest to your users.
 Webinars are scheduled at an convenient time for you.
-Contact Kathleen Weldon, Director of Member Relations and Communications, at firstname.lastname@example.org to schedule your webinar.
+Contact Kavi Kardos, Member Relations & Marketing Manager, at firstname.lastname@example.org to schedule your webinar.

 I. Introduction to Roper Center Services